ndrplz/dreyeve/README.md

 * `dreyeve-tobii`: cpp code to acquire gaze over dreyeve sequences with Tobii EyeX.
 * `semseg`: python project to calculate semantic segmentation over all frames of a dreyeve sequence
+* `experiments`: python project that holds stuff for experimental section